Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 # Deploy SSM
 ---------------------------------------------------------------------------------

 SSM supports two running modes, standalone service and SSM service with multiple Smart Agents.
 If file move performance is not the concern, then standalone service mode is enough.
 If better performance is desired, we recommend to deploy one agent on each Datanode.

-To deploy SSM to Smart Server nodes and Smart Agent nodes (if configured), you can enter into ${SMART_HOME} directory and type "./bin/install.sh".
+To deploy SSM to Smart Server nodes and Smart Agent nodes (if configured), please execute command `./bin/install.sh` in ${SMART_HOME}.
 You can use --config <config-dir> to specify where SSM's config directory is. ${SMART_HOME}/conf is the default config directory if the config option is not used.

    ## Standalone SSM Service